Skip to content

 • electrical assets and intelligent transport systems

-As part of interim management changes to deliver the new highways service, Paul Traynor has been appointed as the Assistant Director for Highways Delivery.
+As part of interim management changes to deliver the new highways service, Paul Boulton has been appointed on an interim basis as the Assistant Director for Highways Delivery.

 Benefits